Ever wondered what Endless Spells are and how they work? Or did you use them earlier and want to know how they work in Age of Sigmar 3.0?

 Are Endless Spells/Invocations mandatory?

-If you are starting playing Age of Sigmar in this new version, absolutely ignore Endless Spells and Invocations even if your army has access to some faction specific ones.
+If you are starting playing Age of Sigmar in this new version, you can absolutely ignore Endless Spells and Invocations even if your army has access to some faction specific ones.

 At the moment there are two expansions available with great models for painting projects and some useful spells: Malign Sorcery and Forbidden Power.